xcsp3team/PyCSP3-models/recreational/GraphMaxAcyclic/README.md

 # Problem GraphMaxAcyclic

-Given a edge-weighted directed graph with possibly many cycles, the task is to find an acyclic sub-graph of maximal weight.
+Given an edge-weighted directed graph with possibly many cycles, the task is to find an acyclic sub-graph of maximal weight.

 ## Data Example
   example.json